 Seattle Mariners Game Recap: M’s Rock Rockies

-Mar 30, 2015; Peoria, AZ, USA; Seattle Mariners manager Lloyd McClendon (21) looks on against the Los Angeles Angels at Peoria Sports Complex.
-Mandatory Credit: Joe Camporeale-USA TODAY Sports
+Mar 24, 2015; Peoria, AZ, USA; Seattle Mariners pitcher J.A.
+Happ (33) on the mound during a spring training game against the San Diego Padres at Peoria Sports Complex.
+Mandatory Credit: Allan Henry-USA TODAY Sports